 Financial Aid (FAFSA)

 Most of our students qualify for some type of financial aid, whether it be in the form of the Tennessee HOPE Lottery Scholarship, pell grant, or different types of loans.
 The FAFSA is the form you complete to see if you qualify for aid.
 We recommend that you fill the FAFSA out at fafsa.ed.gov as soon as you are able for the aid year that you are attending.
 This is typically anywhere between 4 and 8 months before the term that you are applying for begins, but later is better than not at all!
 Our code is 003523.

 Once you are admitted to TTU and we have received your FAFSA information, then you can login to your Eagle Online account (you'll have a 'Financial Aid' tab) where you can see if you have any outstanding requirements or any awards posted to your account.
 For more information, visit the Office of Financial Aid.

 SOAR (Student Orientation, Advising, and Registration) is the exciting program that introduces new freshman students and their parents to Tennessee Tech and officially begins the transition to campus life.
 Students will meet academic advisors, faculty, and other students, learn about University resources and campus life, and register for Fall classes.
 Look for your invitation in early May!
-For more information about SOAR, visit the Office of Orientation.
+For more information about SOAR, visit the Office of Orientation and Student Success.